Q: Why did the Work Ready assessment change?

 Q: Where is Work Ready 2.0 completed?

-A: Most of the testing sessions will be held at TAC Fit in Basalt.
+A: Most of the testing sessions will be held at the TAC Fit Performance Center in El Jebel (next to City Market).
 There will also be some testing sessions held at Highlands in Aspen.
+The Highlands assessments are held in the basement outside the locker rooms.

 Q: How do I register for Work Ready 2.0?